Greatest Disney TV & Film Hits

 Greatest Disney TV & Film Hits is a greatest hits compilation of Disney songs performed by actress and singer Christy Carlson Romano.
 The album primarily contains Romano's songs previously included on various Disney compilation and soundtrack albums.
-Three new songs are also included: "Dive In", an original recording made specially for the album, "Colors of the Wind", which was later released on Disneymania 3 (2005) and "Could It Be", later released in promotion of Kim Possible Movie: So the Drama and is also included in the 2005 "Kim-Proved" reissue of the Kim Possible soundtrack.
-In addition, "Dream Vacation" from The Even Stevens Movie (2003), makes its audio recording debut on this release, as that film did not have a commercially released soundtrack.
+Three new songs are also included: "Dive In" (which was recorded exclusively for the compilation), "Colors of the Wind", and "Could It Be".
 To date, it is the first and only solo album released by Romano.

+"Colors of the Wind", a cover of the song from the Pocahontas soundtrack, was later included on Disneymania 3 (2005).
+"Could It Be" was later released in promotion of Kim Possible Movie: So the Drama and included in the 2005 "Kim-Proved" reissue of the Kim Possible soundtrack.
+"Dream Vacation" from The Even Stevens Movie (2003) makes its audio recording debut on this release, as that film did not have a commercially released soundtrack.
+"Teacher's Pet" is a cover song from the 1958 film of the same name, which was released for the soundtrack of the 2004 film of the same name.